This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai Connect

-Dubai’s flagship airline Emirates has introduced a service for passengers transiting through Dubai Airport who have to wait longer to catch their flights for their forward journey.
-Called Dubai Connect, the service entitles travellers to complimentary hotel accommodation, transfers and a visa to enter the UAE.
+Dubai’s flagship airline, Emirates, has introduced a service for passengers transiting through Dubai Airport who have to wait longer to catch their flights for their forward journey.
+Called Dubai Connect, the service entitles travelers to complimentary hotel accommodation, transfers and a visa to enter the UAE.

 To know more about the eligibility and booking details for Dubai Connect, refer to our article: